VincentLideboKjellman/tensorflow-serve-ml-models-docker/README.md

 install dependencies with pip install

-run: python3 predict.py to call on the endpoint when docker is running
+run: python predict.py to call on the endpoint when docker is running